 I’ve tried more than 5 different sprays from different brands (all gifts with purchases, including the pictured one from Ouai) and they do nothing except make my hair frizzy.
 I’m 95% sure it’s because I’m an idiot when it comes to scrunching my hair, but since that’s not changing anytime soon, I see no reason to buy these, ever.

 Another product category that’s more me than them, but between highlighter, contour, and blush, I could never find a place for bronzers in my routine.
-It doesn’t help that I’m not into the tan/sunkissed look either, because I’m uber Asian and believe the brighter-is-better motto.
-Seriously though, I look horrible tanned (
+It doesn’t help that I’m not into the tan/sunkissed look either, mostly because I look horrible tanned (

 and I have the pictures to prove it).